Zhengxian-Liu/v0-untitled-project/docs/prompt_xml_structure_and_editing_plan.md

     2. Iterate through the sorted section objects.
     3. For each section:
         *   Retrieve its `typeId` and `content`.
-        *   Determine the correct XML tag name using the mapping/convention defined in 2.2 based on `typeId` and workspace language.
+        *   Determine the correct XML tag name. **For Phase 2, this will be an English PascalCase version of the `typeId` (e.g., "role" becomes "Role_Definition"), irrespective of the workspace language.** The `language` parameter will be available for future internationalized tag generation.
         *   Construct the XML string: `<Generated_Tag_Name>${section.content}</Generated_Tag_Name>`.
     4. Concatenate the XML strings for all user-defined sections.
     5. Integrate non-editable template parts: Prepend or append the content of fixed templates (like `FIXED_OUTPUT_REQUIREMENT_TEMPLATE` from `prompt_templates.py`) using their predefined English XML tags.
 The relative order of user sections vs. template sections needs to be defined (e.g., fixed templates first, then user sections).